-Many organisations now operate globally or send their UK staff overseas.
-This is an area that for some remains unclear as to the health and safety responsibilities of the organisation.
-Many countries extend the duty of care to international business travelers and assignees in most circumstances.
+Many organizations now operate globally or send their US staff overseas.
+This is an area that for some remains unclear as to the health and safety responsibilities of the organization.
+Many countries extend the duty of care to international business travellers and assignees in most circumstances.

-For the United Kingdom, the European Union, Australia, and the United States the duty of care requirement extends to workers abroad in most situations.
+For the United States, the European Union, Australia, and the United Kingdom the duty of care requirement extends to workers abroad in most situations.
 Employers have a duty to their employees to act prudently and avoid the risk of any foreseeable injury to safety or health, including diseases and workplace accidents.

-There have been a number of court cases in the UK, USA and Australia.
+There have been a number of court cases in the US, UK and Australia.
 In the case of McDermid v Nash Dredging & Reclamation Co Ltd. in the UK, a court held the employer liable for breaching their duty of care when an employee was injured in an accident in Swedish waters due to the negligence of the boats captain.

 In Australia a federal court held that a construction manager on assignment in New York who contracted a viral disease could claim because he contracted the disease during the course of his employment